Welcome to this travel guide on backpacking South America.

-I recommend you plan by looking at each country, and seeing when is best to go.
+Plan by looking at each country, and seeing when is best to go.
 Biodivese countries like Colombia can be visited year-round.

 Weather can have an impact on what you want to do, for example, Patagonia will be mostly closed from June until September.